Turning Data into action for

 World Class Innovators and Partners

-The NSF ASCEND Engine is a groundbreaking initiative, set to catalyze a series of significant outcomes that will reshape the landscape of climate technology and regional economic development in Colorado and Wyoming.
-The first major outcome is the development and commercialization of advanced environmental technologies.
-These technologies - spanning from environmental monitoring to predictive analytics - aim to empower communities, governments, and industries to effectively navigate and adapt to the multifaceted challenges posed by climate change.
+The NSF ASCEND Engine is a groundbreaking initiative, set to catalyze a series of significant outcomes that will reshape the landscape of advanced sensing and computational analytics technology and regional economic development in Colorado and Wyoming.
+These technologies - spanning from environmental monitoring to predictive analytics - aim to empower communities, governments, and industries to effectively navigate and adapt to the multifaceted challenges posed by emerging natural hazards.

 By focusing on innovative solutions in areas like wildfire mitigation, water resource management, sustainable agriculture and adaptation to extreme weather events, the NSF ASCEND Engine is poised to revolutionize how we understand, predict and mitigate the impacts of extreme weather.